microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 </div>
 ```
 <br>
-We have now set up the front end of the application for the new Fhir resource.
-Our last step is to set up the backend to interact with the Fhir server. <br>
+We have now set up the front end of the application for the new FHIR Resource.
+Our last step is to set up the backend to interact with the FHIR service. <br>

-## Step 4 – Implement the code to get, create, edit, and delete a FHIR resource
+## Step 4 – Implement the code to get, create, edit, and delete a FHIR Resource

 In **Solution Explorer**, expand the **FhirBlaze.PractitionerModule** project.
 Copy all of the files within that project into your new project. <br>
-_You’ll have to change the razor UI to match the fields you want to implement for your selected FHIR resource.
+_You’ll have to change the razor UI to match the fields you want to implement for your selected FHIR Resource.
 For this challenge, you only need to implement the required fields so you can create a new instance in the FHIR repository._ <br>
-You’ll also have to change the code-behind files to implement the needs of your selected FHIR resource.<br>
+You’ll also have to change the code-behind files to implement the needs of your selected FHIR Resource.<br>
 In **Solution Explorer**, expand the **FhirBlaze.Shared** project, and then expand the **Shared** folder. <br>
 Open **IFhirService.cs**. <br>
-Expand the **Practioners** region, copy all of the code within that region, and paste into a new region named after your selected FHIR resource.<br>
+Expand the **Practioners** region, copy all of the code within that region, and paste into a new region named after your selected FHIR Resource.<br>
-Modify the method names and parameter names to be the name of your selected FHIR resource. <br>
+Modify the method names and parameter names to be the name of your selected FHIR Resource. <br>
 Open **FirelyService.cs**. <br>
-Expand the **Practioners** region, copy all of the code within that region, and paste into a new region named after your selected FHIR resource. <br>
+Expand the **Practioners** region, copy all of the code within that region, and paste into a new region named after your selected FHIR Resource. <br>
-Modify the method names and parameter names to be the name of your selected FHIR resource. <br>
+Modify the method names and parameter names to be the name of your selected FHIR Resource. <br>
-We have not setup the entire app to handle a new Fhir server resource type!
+We have not setup the entire app to handle a new FHIR service Resource type!

 ## What does success look like for Challenge-10?
-+ run the FhirBlaze application w/o errors
++ Run the FhirBlaze application w/o errors
-+ navigate to your selected FHIR resource’s list page
++ Navigate to your selected FHIR Resource’s list page
-+ retrieve and search your selected FHIR resources
++ Retrieve and search your selected FHIR Resources
-+ create and save a new resource to your FHIR repository
++ Create and save a new Resource to your FHIR repository
-+ edit and save a new resource in your FHIR repository
++ Edit and save a new Resource in your FHIR repository
-+ delete a resource from your FHIR repository
++ Delete a Resource from your FHIR repository